Vape shops and traditional tobacco smoke shops often run into challenges when applying for merchant accounts.

 One of the main reasons is because every state has different laws regarding tobacco sales, including how old customers must be to purchase it.
 When selling online, it’s more difficult to verify a customer is legally allowed to purchase the item.

-Ecommerce sales are always considered riskier than in-person sales, so with the added legalities and age restrictions for tobacco, it gets pushed into the “high risk” category.
+Ecommerce sales are always considered riskier than in-person sales, so with the added legalities and age restrictions for tobacco purchases, it gets pushed into the “high risk” category.
 Your processor can advise you on any requirements for online tobacco and vape sales.
 For example, as part of Mastercard’s online tobacco requirements, you’ll need to obtain an adult signature at the time of delivery.

 E-cigarettes, like traditional cigarettes and cigars, fall under FDA regulation.
 The FDA considers any type of device that uses vape liquids to be a delivery system.
 The full term is “electronic nicotine delivery system,” or ENDS.
 The FDA’s regulations cover ENDS as well as liquids and accessories.